DinsmoreDesign/JamConnect/README.md

 # JamConnect
 A real-time music forum built on Meteor.JS

-JamConnect is a work-in-progress built of the Discover Meteor framework.
+JamConnect is a work-in-progress built off the Discover Meteor framework.
 Its purpose is to connect local musicians who have no intentions of joining a band and just want to meet up and rock out!

 ##Quick Start: